oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/guided_iso3dfd_GPUOptimization/README.md

-# `Guided ISO3DFD` Sample
+# `guided iso3dfd GPUOptimization` Sample

-The `Guided ISO3DFD` sample demonstrates how to use the Intel&reg; oneAPI Base Toolkit (Base Kit) and tools found in the Base Kit to optimize code for GPU offload.
+The `guided iso3dfd GPUOptimization` sample demonstrates how to use the Intel&reg; oneAPI Base Toolkit (Base Kit) and tools found in the Base Kit to optimize code for GPU offload.
 The ISO3DFD sample refers to Three-Dimensional Finite-Difference Wave Propagation in Isotropic Media; it is a three-dimensional stencil to simulate a wave propagating in a 3D isotropic medium.

 This sample follows the workflow found in [Optimize Your GPU Application with the Intel&reg; oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/gpu-optimization-workflow.html#gs.101gmt2).